William Hanna Clarke

-William Hanna Clarke (1882–1924) was a dentist, then an artist, from Glasgow, Scotland.
+William Hanna Clarke (1882– 1 May 1924) was a dentist, then an artist, from Glasgow, Scotland.
 Clarke lived, worked as an artist, died and is buried in Kirkcudbright, Scotland.

-Clarke was a Landscape and figure painter and many of his works featured Kirkcudbright.
-He is buried in the town's churchyard and his tombstone was carved by friend, Glasgow sculptor, Alexander Proudfoot.
+Clarke was a landscape and figure painter and many of his works featured Kirkcudbright.
+He is buried in the town's churchyard and his tombstone was carved by his friend, Glasgow sculptor Alexander Proudfoot.